Systems Biology Core

 Proteomic Program

 The proteomic program provides mass spectrometry-based analyses of proteins and peptides, including sample preparation, LC-MS acquisition and data analysis.
 Every experiment is unique and we collaborate to ensure that all aspects of experimental design, sample preparation, sample analysis, and data interpretation are thoughtfully planned to generate results of the highest quality.
-Data reports (PDF/Excel) containing details of your samples, methods used and results are available through our DMAC portal.

 Learn More